CityPulse/Knowledge-Acquisition-Toolkit-2.0/README.md

 # Dimensionality Reduction
 To handle the large amount of data that has to be processed and stored.
 Dimensionality reduction can decrease the size and length of samples by applying different methods on the data while preserving the important features and patterns.

 This section presents a simple example based on a dataset gathered in an office environment consisting of several hundred thousand sensor readings.
 The sensor was deployed near an office desk and measured light level, PIR, sound, and energy consumption of an office workstation.
-The dataset can be downloaded here: http://kat.ee.surrey.ac.uk/download.html
+The dataset can be downloaded [here](http://kat.ee.surrey.ac.uk/download.html)

 # Data Import